 • KPMG, one of the ‘Big 4’ accountancy firms, has not slowed down hiring due to coronavirus.

-Now that organisations world over are realising the benefits of distributed and remote teams, we are working at a breakneck pace to hire the best global talents looking for new opportunities!
-We are determined to help champion employees get back up from the COVID fall.
+Now that organizations world over are realizing the benefits of distributed and remote teams, we are working at a breakneck pace to hire the best global talents looking for new opportunities!
+We are determined to help champion employees get back up from the COVID-19 fall.

-In six months, we have managed to create a pool of 800+ remote professionals spread over 6 time zones.
-Within a short period we have managed to tie up with 25+ companies.
+In six months, we have managed to create a pool of 800+ remote professionals spread over different time zones.
 Our hack?
 The will to connect talent and companies.

 Breaking ties with loyal employees is difficult.
-But times push you to take such hard steps, so here we are with some tips to make the process slightly better and digestible.
+But hard times push you to take such hard steps, so here we are with some tips to make the process slightly better.

 • Double, triple, quadruple check everything!
 Review all other options to see if any combination of temporarily lowering salaries, cutting some benefits, changing work hours, etc., help.

 • Be transparent.
 Some people may be planning to leave.
 Roll out a letter to see who would be resigning anyway.
 This will help you make better and fairer decisions.